SuspiciousApplePie/calculator/docs/algorithm.md

 1. else store it on the second number.

 ### getOperation(input, btnContent)
+1. if the firstNum is false
     1. store the operation in the operation in state object
     1. empty the input value

 ### clearNum(input)
 1. slice the value of input